 Spain is a Mediterranean country located on the Iberian Peninsula in Europe.
 Spanish territory, however, reaches into several other regions.
 The Spanish mainland boasts extensive coastline to the south and east and borders the Mediterranean Sea.

-Mainland Spain has land boundary with Gibraltar, which is still part of the United Kingdom.
+Mainland Spain has a land boundary with Gibraltar, which is still part of the United Kingdom.
 France also has a border with Spain, to the north.
 The tax-free principality of Andorra sits quietly between within the Pyrenees mountains, en route to France.
 The Atlantic ocean is to the north-west.

 Spanish territory includes two vast archipelagos, or “chain of islands”.

 Firstly, The Balearic Islands in the Mediterranean which include Mallorca, Menorca, Ibiza and Formentera plus many minor islands.
-The Balearic islands are classed as a Spanish Province.
+The Balearic Islands are classed as a Spanish Province.

 Secondly, the Canary Islands which sit just off the African Atlantic coast, 100 km west of Morocco.
 There are seven principal islands: Gran Canaria, Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro.

 The regions of Ceuta and Melilla are on the African mainland.
 In addition, Spain possesses several small islands in the Alboran Sea, near the African coast.
 Consequently, these are administrated by the City Council (Ayuntamiento) of the town of Almeria.
 As a member of the European Union, it is the only country to have a border with an African nation because of its proximity to Morocco.